Static IP for Algo Trading in India: What, Why & How (2025 Guide)”

 Each client setup should run on a distinct static IP

-Avoid shared IP usage across multiple accounts
+Avoid using the same IP across multiple accounts — brokers may flag this

 Align infrastructure to support clearer traceability per user